orbitdb/field-manual/05_Customizing_OrbitDB/04_Defining_the_Store.md

-In the first line of the `constructor` the `Index` option is set to `NotesIndex`, unless the options already has an `Index` specified.
+In the first line of the `constructor` the `Index` option is set to `NotesIndex`, unless the options already have an `Index` specified.

 Besides this, all stores have to have a `type` property, to uniquely identify the `NotesStore`.